This historic home was labeled as a historic site in 1973. Elizabeth Ann Seton, the original owner of the home, was the first ... More

 past.
 You can explore this history by walking the streets of waterfront communities or the decks of famous ships. ...

 The historic vessels and landmarks of this museum bring to life the history of American naval power.
 The US Coast

-Guard Cutter Taney (only surviving warship in Pearl Harbor), USS Torsk (fired last two torpedoes in World War II), ...
+Guard Cutter Taney (surviving warship in Pearl Harbor), USS Torsk (fired last two torpedoes in World War II), the ...